-The Harvard University Police Department (HUPD) is committed to providing the Harvard community with a safe and secure environment.
-Although reported crime (predominantly property crime) at Harvard is low, it is important for students, faculty, staff, and visitors to remember that we are located in an urban setting.
-Therefore, we share many of the crime and safety issues that exist in any city.
-In partnership with the community, we work to prevent crime and solve problems that affect students, faculty, and staff.
+The HUPD is committed to providing the Harvard community with a safe and secure campus environment.
+Although reported crime at Harvard is low and consists predominantly of property crime, it is important for community members and visitors to remember that our campuses are located in an urban setting.
+Therefore, we share many of the crime and safety issues that exist in other major cities.
 The safety and security of the University is the combined responsibility of the entire community.
+In partnership with the community, the HUPD works to prevent crime and solve problems that affect students, faculty, and staff.

 I encourage all students, faculty, and staff to be aware of the HUPD substation locations and to check their hours of operation.
 Our officers, committed to initiating and maintaining close ties with the community, view the substations as a tool to facilitate the interaction needed to ensure our success in providing a safe and secure campus.
-Feel free to stop by any of our substations or our headquarters at 1033 Massachusetts Avenue, sixth floor, to ask any questions about security issues that are important to you.
-Also, by taking the time to familiarize yourself with our resources and by using the information provided on this website, you will be helping us to help you in the pursuit of a safe campus.
+Feel free to reach out to the Team Leaders in your area and ask any questions or raise concerns about security issues that are important to you.
+Also, by taking the time to familiarize yourself with our resources and utilizing the information provided on this website, you will be helping us to help you keep the Harvard community safe.